 Answered Question About Fallen Tree Claims – Visit the official website for the Texas Department of Insurance to read their frequently asked questions regarding fallen tree claims.
 Access their site to learn if your homeowner’s insurance policy covers fallen trees, what to do if your neighbor tree falls on your property and if insurance will provide debris removal service.

-Lawyer for Fallen Trees in Montgomery County, TX
+Texas Lawyer for Fallen Trees Insurance Claims

 Has a tree unexpectedly fallen on your property?
 Are you stuck with piling bills and an insurance company that refuses to compensate you?
 If so, we recommend you gain trusted legal representation.
 Find that dedicated attorney today at LeMaster & Ahmed PLLC.